 For the early retirement of duplicative functioning equipment before its expected life is over (e.g., appliance recycling Programs), the Incremental Costs are composed of the Customer’s value placed on their lost amenity, any Customer transaction costs, and the pickup and recycling cost.
 The Incremental Costs include the actual cost of the pickup and recycling of the equipment (often paid for by a Program Administrator to an implementation contractor) because this is assumed to be the cost of recycling the equipment that would have been incurred by the Customer if the Customer were to recycle the equipment on their own in the absence of the efficiency Program.
 The payment a Program Administrator makes to the Customer serves as a proxy for the value the Customer places on their lost amenity and any Customer transaction costs.

-Inflation Rates, O&M Costs and the Weighted Average Cost of Capital (WACC)
+Discount Rates, Inflation Rates and O&M Costs

-The Illinois utilities utilize screening tools that apply the utility’s weighted average cost of capital (WACC) to discount any future costs or benefits.
-The WACC is a combination of common equity, preferred stock, short and long term debt, that includes inflationary risks.
-Therefore any future costs provided within the TRM (e.g. in early replacement measures where a deferred baseline replacement cost is provided) should include inflation rates.
-The TAC agreed to use the 20-year Treasury (yield versus Real yield) as a proxy for inflation of 1.91%.
+The Illinois Utilities utilize screening tools that apply an appropriate discount rate to any future costs or benefits.
+The societal discount rate, required for use by all electric utilities, is defined as a nominal discount rate of 2.38%, or a real (inflation-adjusted) discount rate of 0.46%.

+Where a future cost is provided within the TRM (e.g. in early replacement measures where a deferred baseline replacement cost is provided) and the future cost has been adjusted using an inflation rate (based upon the 20-year Treasury yield of 1.91%), the nominal discount rate should be used to discount to the present value.
+Where future costs have not been adjusted for inflation, the real discount rate should be used to discount to present value.

 Some measures specify an operations and maintenance (O&M) parameter that describes the incremental O&M cost savings that can be expected over the measure’s lifetime.
-When estimating the cost effectiveness of these measures, it is necessary to calculate the net present value (NPV) of O&M costs over the life of the measure, which requires an appropriate discount rate.
-The utility’s WACC is the most commonly used discount rate that is used in this context.

-Each utility has a unique WACC that will vary over time.
-As a result, the TRM does not specify the NPV of the O&M costs.
+For most measures the TRM does not specify the NPV of the O&M costs.
 Instead, the necessary information required to calculate the NPV is included.
-An example is provided below to demonstrate how to calculate the NPV of O&M costs.
+An example is provided below:

-Given this information, the incremental O&M costs can be determined by discounting the cash flows in the Baseline Case and the Efficient Case separately using the applicable WACC.
-Then the NPV of the incremental O&M costs is calculated by subtracting one NPV from the other.
-This value is then used in each utility’s cost-effectiveness screening process.
+Given this information, the incremental O&M costs can be determined by discounting the cash flows in the Baseline Case and the Efficient Case separately using the real discount rate.

-Those measures that include baseline shifts that result in multiple component costs and lifetimes cannot be calculated by this standard method.
-In only these cases, the O&M costs are presented both as Annual Levelized equivalent cost (i.e., the annual payment that results in an equivalent NPV to the actual stream of O&M costs) and as NPVs using a statewide average real discount rate of 5.34%.
+For a select few measures that include baseline shifts that result in multiple component costs and lifetimes over the lifetime of the measure, this standard method cannot be used.
+In only these cases, the O&M costs are presented both as Annual Levelized equivalent cost (i.e., the annual payment that results in an equivalent NPV to the actual stream of O&M costs) and as NPVs using a real societal discount rate of 0.46%.

 Interactive Effects